olekuhlmann/CCT-Harmonics-Optimizer/README.md

 **Background**

 This optimizer considers custom harmonics with an 'amplitude' of 'constant' or 'linear'.
 For constant scaling functions, the 'constant' parameter will be optimized.
-For linear ones, the 'slope' paramater will be optimized.
+For linear ones, the 'slope' parameter will be optimized.
 The relationship between the respective scaling function parameter of a custom harmonic and the bn value of that harmonic is almost linear, allowing for a fairly simple optimization.

 **Approach**